mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 starport at the otherwise rather unimportant world of Fulacin.

 Rhylanor is home to several billion people, mostly humans, and has a fairly moderate society with liberal laws.
-Entry to the world’s ruling elite by those not born to the right families is not easy but it is possible to join the ruling class by a variety of methods.
+Entry to the world's ruling elite by those not born to the right families is not easy but it is possible to join the ruling class by a variety of methods.
 The commonest routes are power and achievement.